spawnmarvel/azure-functions/README.md

 In the function app you can log the stream and view the running result

-## Logging and log analytics
+## Log and diagnostics settings

 * Use logging.level as normal in the code
 * Create a log analytics workspace
+* On the function app got to Diagnostic settings
-* Enable Applictions insight on the function app , select the loganalytics workspace
+* Enable Function Application Logs to destination select the loganalytics workspace

 Set up https://learn.microsoft.com/en-us/azure/azure-functions/functions-monitor-log-analytics?tabs=python

 General https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-overview

 ## Kusto